 Music Therapy is an established health profession that strategically uses music experiences to address clinically determined therapeutic goals related to the communicative, physical, emotional, cognitive and social needs of individuals.

 Why Study Master of Music in Music Therapy at SWOSU?

 Launched in 2016, the SWOSU Master of Music in Music Therapy (MMMT) deepens students’ professional competencies in music therapy via a degree plan emphasizing on the Multiculturalism and Entrepreneurship in Music Therapy Practice.
 Students receive the direct mentorship in the advanced clinical practice, supervision, program development and administration over 20 options serving people from infants to the elderly in the educational, medical, rehabilitative, mental health, long-term care, and hospice/palliative/bereavement settings supported by the evidence-based, patient-centered theoretical and clinical principles.
 Graduates of SWOSU MMMT are successful Music Therapy clinicians, entrepreneurs, researchers and educators; they are also equipped for doctoral studies.

 Applying to the Graduate Program

-- An audition before a hearing committee of at least two faculty members must be completed prior to March 1 in order to be eligible for scholarship assistance or a graduate assistantship.
-Enrollment is possible after the March 1 deadline, but those applicants will not receive music department scholarships or assistantships.
+- An audition before a hearing committee of at least two faculty members is required in order to be eligible for scholarship assistance or a graduate assistantship.
+Please complete the audition before March 1 for full consideration.

 - A performance audition on piano or guitar will test Functional Skills (equivalent to Proficiency II for Music Therapy Majors – see specifics listed under Proficiencies).
 The audition will include an oral interview covering basic understanding of music therapy techniques and their theoretical orientation, clinical skills in assessment, treatment and discharges.